rcl-ssl/docs/portal/stand-alone.md

 ![image](../images/portal/stand-alone-create.PNG)

-- **The website must exist at the domain you entered, eg. in our example, the website can be accessed at 'http://shopeneur.com' in a web browser**
+- **The website must exist at the domain you entered, eg. in our example, the website can be accessed publicly on the web at 'http://shopeneur.com' in a web browser.**

 - Click the **Create** button when you are done